Black-Frog/Black-Frog/README.md

 I am Black Frog, founder of [Black Frog Studios](https://github.com/Black-Frog-Studios).
+We primarily make games but also work on things such as game assets and sometimes produce software, some of which are open source.
+You can check out our games [here](https://black-frog-studios.itch.io/) and our softwares [here](https://github.com/Black-Frog-Studios).

 <!--